-Co-head of the CMS Employment and Pensions Practice Group Katja van Kranenburg-Hanspians of CMS Amsterdam comments: “Data privacy is an increasingly important area for companies in many areas of business today, especially in labour law.
+Christoph Wolf, partner and employment law expert at CMS in Vienna comments: “Data privacy is an increasingly important area for companies in many areas of business today, especially in labour law.
 Our Guide will help companies operating in Europe understand the common ground, as well as some significant differences, between data privacy laws in key European jurisdictions.”

 The jurisdictions covered are: Austria, Belgium, Bulgaria, Croatia, Czech Republic, France, Germany, Hungary, Italy, Luxembourg, The Netherlands, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Switzerland, Ukraine and the United Kingdom.

 Please get in touch with us, to request a copy of the study, or speak to one of our experts.